SAVE DARFUR COALITION

 Event Description:

-Ibrahim Adam is a native of Northern Darfur now living in Illinois.
-Adam lost 20 family members when his village was burned by Janjaweed militia working with the Sudanese government, and is waiting for safe conditions to return and rebuild Darfur.
+Ibrahim Adam is a native of Northern Darfur who is now living in Illinois.
+Adam lost 20 family members when his village was burned by the Janjaweed militia working with the Sudanese government, and he is waiting for safe conditions to return and rebuild Darfur.

-Abu Asal, Adam and other Darfuris living in the United States are now traveling the country to tell their stories on the Save Darfur Coalition’s Voices from Darfur tour.
-In it's first year Voices from Darfur visited 44 cities across the United States, from Albuquerque to Boston to Honolulu, reaching more than 10,000 people.
+Abu Asal, Adam, and other Darfuris living in the United States traveled the country to tell their stories on the Save Darfur Coalition’s Voices from Darfur tour.
+In its first year, Voices from Darfur visited 44 cities across the United States, from Albuquerque to Boston to Honolulu, reaching more than 10,000 people.

-The Save Darfur Coalition raises public awareness about the ongoing genocide in Darfur and mobilizes a unified response to the atrocities that threaten the lives of people throughout the Darfur region.
-It is an alliance of more than 180 faith-based, advocacy and human rights organizations.
-The coalition’s member organizations represent 130 million people of all ages, races, religions and political affiliations united together to help the people of Darfur.
+The Save Darfur Coalition raises public awareness about the ongoing genocide in Darfur.
+It mobilizes a unified response to the atrocities that threaten the lives of people throughout the Darfur region.
+It is an alliance of more than 180 faith-based, advocacy, and human rights organizations.
+The coalition’s member organizations represent 130 million people of all ages, races, religions and political affiliations united to help Darfur's people.

 “While those committing the genocide represent the very worst of our society, these students selflessly represent the very best of our country, our society, and the Save Darfur movement.”